 You May Be Two Treatments Away from a Perfect Smile with Porcelain Veneers

 You may be far closer to a beautiful, natural smile than you might assume.
-Porcelain veneers are a simple method to enhance the look of your most visible teeth with a simple procedure that involves affixing a customized "front" to your teeth that resists stains and holds up to daily wear, and most importantly, looks great.
+Porcelain veneers are a simple way to enhance the look of your most visible teeth with a procedure that affixes a customized “front” to your teeth.
+Veneers resist stains, hold up to daily wear, and, most importantly, look great.

 What Is a Porcelain Veneer?

-While there are other resins and materials available to achieve a similar result, porcelain is particularly suited to supporting ongoing oral health, resists stains incredibly well, and reflects light in a natural way that is almost indistinguishable from organic teeth and enamel.
+While other materials are available, porcelain is particularly suited to supporting ongoing oral health.
+It resists stains incredibly well and reflects light in a way that is nearly indistinguishable from natural teeth and enamel.

 When Are Porcelain Veneers the Right Choice?

-The flexibility of custom-molded porcelain veneers means a great deal of cosmetic dental issues are covered by the procedure.
+The flexibility of custom-molded porcelain veneers means they can address a wide range of cosmetic dental concerns.

-Teeth with unevenly discolored spots can be covered with a thin veneer toned to put it in line with the rest of the patients teeth.
-Minor misalignment issues that aren't spaced enough to call for orthodontic care can benefit from veneers that seamlessly fill that space.
-Irregularly shaped or recessed spots on teeth can be covered for a more natural look.
-And most instances of chipped teeth can be covered up without issue.
+Teeth with uneven discoloration can be covered with veneers that match the natural shade of your smile.
+Minor misalignment issues that don’t require orthodontic care can benefit from veneers that seamlessly fill small gaps.
+Irregularly shaped or recessed teeth can be enhanced for a more natural look, and minor chips can be covered up without issue.

 It Starts With a Thorough Consultation

-Most porcelain veneers take two appointments for full treatment.
-First, your dentist will provide a full examination and consultation, drawing from his knowledge of general dentistry as well as cosmetic dentistry to come up with the best plan for your particular oral situation.
+Most porcelain veneer treatments require two appointments.
+First, your dentist will conduct a full examination and consultation, drawing from expertise in both general and cosmetic dentistry to create a treatment plan tailored to your needs.

 The Big Day: Getting Your Veneers Applied